danielnilsson9/78k0r-pgm/README.md

 You need to make three connections to the Renesas MCU.

-TOOL0 -> RX & TX of Serial (Connect to both joinig them together)
+TOOL0 -> RX & TX of Serial (Connect to both joining them together)
 RESET -> D9
 FLMD  -> D10